I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 When all was said and done, between 1996 in 2008, I had spent approximately €20,000 rebuilding everything from the transmission and brake drums, the driveshaft, the rear differential, the electrical and eventually the engine block itself, from the ground up.
 About €1600 a year, which was still less than an apartment.

 The bus had this oil leak that I was trying to get on top of.
 I’m not proud of that.
 The age of the internal combustion engine was where we were living.
 I dreamed of one day putting the body of my bus on an electric chassis and powering it from that great fusion reactor in the sky.

 I used the same two mechanics for all of the work.
 The best one was Rudi in Antwerp.
 Every time I took the bus to him he would say,”Hi Dave, are you here to give me more money?”

 I would look at him sheepishly, nod my head and quietly say “Yes Rudi”.

 I was always at the butt end of my friends jokes.
 Everybody told me to get rid of it and get Mercedes Benz or something more reliable where I didn’t have to get parts from England.

 But I couldn’t do it.
 I had been a big fan of the original series of “Lost in Space”, and to me this bus looked like The Chariot that the characters used to get around on alien planets.

 I was bound and determined to bring this thing back to life.

-During those years the bus has been re-registered as a Dutch mobile home.
-And even though I had a heavy vehicle license, it was possible to drive the bus using my standard car license because of its classification as a mobile home.
+During those years the bus had been re-registered as a Dutch mobile home.
+Even though I had a heavy vehicle license, it was possible to drive the bus using my standard car license because of its classification as a mobile home.
 That changed in 2017 when it was registered in Poland as an Old Timer Bus.
 No more road worthy tests, but I was required to have and maintain a heavy vehicle licence.

 Every winter, when I went back to my home in Australia, it would get stored in a Dutch flower warehouse that specialised in RV storage.
 It cost about €1000 a year.